mindyng/mindyng.github.io/_posts/2024-01-01-Sentiment-Analysis-On-L-L-M-Chatbots.md

 While refamiliarizing myself, I got to learn about advised social media text cleanings - translating emojis/slang and expanding abbreviations.
 This added a whole new layer of complexity to NLP wrangling, but was interesting to implement.

-Below from top to bottom we see cleaning of html tags, then emojis being translated and social media abbreviations such as 'lol' being expanded.
+Below are the steps I took to clean up the original comment text from YouTube and Reddit.

+Cleaning HTML tags:

 ![html](/assets/images/html.png)

+Translated Emojis:

 ![emojis](/assets/images/emojis.png)

+Expanded social media abbreviations such as 'lol':

 ![lol](/assets/images/lol_abbreviation.png)